 If you have any questions about your account, reach out to customer service by calling 1-800-840-6604.

 Boro is one of the few car loan options out there for college students looking to buy a car for the first time — especially if you aren’t a US citizen or permanent resident.
 You don’t need a cosigner to qualify and rates are competitive even compared to your standard car loan.
-Just make sure you can afford that 25% to 35% down payment before you apply.
+Just make sure your dealer is in an eligible state before you apply.

 To learn about Boro and other loans it offers, read our overview of Boro loans.